simonesilvestroni/ssil-website/_pages/project-responsive-photogallery-carousel.md

 <hr>

-<h4>Footnotes</h4>
+<h3>Footnotes</h3>

-[^1]: Please not that the checkbox hack is not fully accessible.
+[^1]: Please note that the checkbox hack is not fully accessible.
 I need to figure out an alternative.